-Civil Engineer Corps (CEC) Officer Program
+Civil Engineer Corps Officer, Designator 5100

-Civil Engineer Corps Officer Requirements
+Commissioning Requirements for the Civil Engineer Corps

 Applicants fall within one of two broad categories - Direct Accession or Collegiate, sub-divided dependent on degree and time until graduation.